-The definition of a moped under Colorado law is a two-wheeled vehicle that does not have an engine capacity of over 50ccs and cannot go more than 30 miles per hour on a flat surface.
+The definition of a moped under Colorado law is a vehicle with no more than 3 wheels and an engine capacity of no more than 50ccs or 4,476 watts.
 Most scooters fall under this category, though some are powerful enough to fall under the motorcycle category.

 You do not need a motorcycle endorsement to ride a moped, but you do need a valid driver's license.
 Make sure you have this covered before hopping onto your moped.

 You'll have to complete some paperwork to register your moped, but the procedure is fairly simple.

 - A completed and signed Low-Powered Scooter Registration Application (Form DR 2701).

 - Proof of ownership.
 This can be a bill of sale, Manufacturer's Statement of Origin (MSO), or an affidavit of ownership.

 - Payment of $5.85.

 You can take the completed materials either to an authorized moped dealer, who will issue you your registration, or you can mail them to the following address:

 - Colorado Department of Revenue

 - Denver, CO 80261-0016